fboender/scriptform/doc/MANUAL.md

 - **`extensions`**: A list of extensions (minus leading dot) that are accepted for file uploads.
 For example: `"extensions": ["csv", "tsv"]`

-No additional validatikon is done on the file contents.
+No additional validation is done on the file contents.

 ## <a name="output">Output</a>